javimangal/preoperative-atelectasis/README.md

 3. You should have all the files with an identical folder structure describe in the section bellow in you computer.
 4. In the main directory, open the file named ***preoperative_atelectasis.Rproj*** in RStudio.
 5. You can navigate through the folders on the right-bottom panel.
 Open the **R** folder.
 You should now see a series of files starting with ***Part_*** and ending with ***.qmd***.
 6. Open one of these files.
 You can run every chunk of code sequentially to reproduce the analyses.
 Make sure to respect the order and if something fails, I recommend that you start running al chunks of code from the beginning.
 If you don't know how to run a chunk of code, you can [imitate what this person is doing](https://youtu.be/RPF6gGyeJmg?feature=shared&t=30).
+If you get a message saying "Access denied", change from *Visual* to *Source* mode which can be done with the Ctrl+Shift+F4 command.

 If you are not able to follow steps 2 to 5, you can alternatively download all of the files in this repository and replicate the same folder structure in your computer.
 After making sure that you have all files in the correct order, you can manually navigate to the **preoperative-atelectasis/R** folder in your computer and follow the step 6 described above.